keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/embracing-nondeterminism-part-1.md

 Functions in real world programs must internally interact with implicit inputs and outputs _not present_ in the program's signature of `prog: A => B`.
 An employee payroll system for example must make database queries and integrate with banks.
 These implicit inputs and outputs have **effects** that dictate how their associated functions produce their desired outputs.
 For example, database queries return nondeterministic responses of unknown length and an error might occur when performing a direct deposit.
 These effects determine how and whether payday is successfully produced.

 Faults, errors, and unknowns as effects of these operations are opaque in functions modeled as simple input to output, as in `getUser: Int => User`.
-The signature of this function requires _tribal knowledge_ in order for you to be aware of what effects may dictate how a `User` is produced from it.
+The signature of this function requires _tacit knowledge_ in order for you to be aware of what effects may dictate how a `User` is produced from it.
 For example:

 * An associated `User` may not be found.
 * The returned `User` may change between applications of the same `Int`.
 * The database or network may fault and the function generates an exception that must be handled.

-You might be thinking that these cases are a given when working with database code, and that _is_ tribal knowledge.
+You might be thinking that these cases are a given when working with database code, and that _requires_ tacit knowledge.
 These cases are **effects** that dictate the circumstances under which a `User` may be produced and can be modeled accordingly as part of the typed API of `getUser`.
 I will soon explain how this modeling works; first we will consider how to characterize complexity.

 ### Modeling complexity